MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_DP.rst

 |

-**Example 1:**
+**Example 1**

-This example retrieves a depth profile of in-situ chlorophyll concentration measurements by Argo Floats.
+Retrieves a depth profile of in-situ chlorophyll concentration measurements by Argo Floats.

 .. code-block:: python